ncollectd/ncollectd/src/plugins/logind/README.md

 > Select how login grouping is performed.
 > Multiple criteria can be specified.
-> If the string *All* is used, al criterias are selected.
+> If the string *All* is used, all criterias are selected.
 > If a criterion begins with "!" it is deselected.

 # SEE ALSO